-During their four-year existence, the group were never fully appreciated in their own country despite high profile gigs at the Royal Festival Hall and the Royal Albert Hall and it wasn’t until after the event, that they were looked upon as an important link to past traditions and an influence on future generations of vocal groups.
-Conversely, they were highly regarded across the pond where appearances at Gerde’s Folk City in Greenwich Village, New York and the 1968 Newport Folk Festival boosted their reputation.
+During their four-year existence, the group was never fully appreciated in their own country, despite high-profile gigs at the Royal Festival Hall and the Royal Albert Hall.
+It wasn’t until after the event that they were looked upon as an important link to past traditions and an influence on future generations of vocal groups.
+Conversely, they were highly regarded across the pond where appearances at Gerde’s Folk City in Greenwich Village, New York, and the 1968 Newport Folk Festival boosted their reputation.
 A rare live recording of the group surfaced in 2013 taped surreptitiously by a fan at Oberlin College in Ohio, showcasing the trio in strident form on spirited renditions of “Byker Hill”, “The Two Magicians”, Randy Dany-O” and the sea shanty “Blow the Man Down” complete with rousing audience participation.
 As the decade drew to a close, the Young Tradition couldn’t sustain a decent standard of living as both Royston and Peter were now married, which brought down the curtain on their career with a final concert at Cecil Sharp House, (home of the English Folk Dance and Song Society) in October 1969.
 In later life Peter denounced the group as being too bombastic, believing that they put style over substance, a notion rejected by their fans.
 After the split, Royston and Heather Wood continued as a duo until Royston’s death in a car accident in 1990.

 Bellamy struck out on his own releasing a slew of solo albums including, Mainly Norfolk, Songs and Ballads and Fair England’s Shore on which he cherry picked the repertoires of ardent traditionalists such as Norfolk’s Harry Cox and Sam Larner, singing unaccompanied in much the same manner as they were originally performed over fifty years before.
 On 1969’s The Fox Jumps Over the Parson’s Gate, he plundered the same rich vein of material, only with added help from Chris Birch on harmony vocals and accompaniment from Peter’s concertina and Barry Dransfield’s fiddle.